vsunjeev93/how-did-chelsea-play/README.md

 ## Tips for Best Results

 1. This script is meant to run on match day.
 It will typically parse the match thread/post match thread.
+2. Meant within 24 hrs of a match